 Before filing a claim with the insurance company, it would be in your best interest to speak to a Fort Worth car accident lawyer who may be able to help you through the legal process.
 This is particularly true if your license was expired when the crash happened.

-Can My Claim be Denied by the Insurance Company?
+Can My Claim in Texas be Denied by the Insurance Company?

 Insurance companies look out for their own interests, not those of accident victims.
 That is why they will try to either deny or devalue your injury claim if your driver’s license was expired at the time of your accident.
 They will likely try to make the argument that you should not have been on the road and therefore they are not liable for your injuries.